mne-tools/mne-cpp/doc/gh-pages/pages/development/brainflow.md

 ## Compilation of BrainFlow submodule

-* Make sure that you have brainflow git submodule
+* Make sure that you have brainflow git submodule by typing

+    $ git submodule init
+    $ git submodule update

 * Build it as a regular Cmake project but for MSVC you need to ensure that you use exactly the same Cmake Generator as for MNE-CPP, also you need to specify MSVC_RUNTIME dynamic(default is static).
 And specify -DCMAKE_INSTALL_PREFIX=..\installed

 To ensure that submodule is downloaded you may need to run: